TerraformersMC/Biolith/README.md

 ## Examples

 A wiki would be nice.
-Here's some illegible probably outdated examples instead.
+For now, here's some illegible probably outdated examples instead.

 ```java
 public void during_mod_init() {